ibm-cloud-docs/Cloudant/api/design_documents.md

 ## Show functions
 {: #show-functions}

-Design documents with `options.partitioned` set to `true` cannot contain a `shows` field.
+Design documents with `options.partitioned` set to `true` can't contain a `shows` field.
 {: tip}

 Show functions are similar to [list functions](#list-functions), but are used to format individual documents.
-They are used when you want to access {{site.data.keyword.cloudant_short_notm}} directly from a browser, and need data to be returned in a different format, such as HTML.
+They're used when you want to access {{site.data.keyword.cloudant_short_notm}} directly from a browser, and need data to be returned in a different format, such as HTML.

-The result of a show function is not stored.
+The result of a show function isn't stored.
 This fact means that the function is executed every time that a request is made.
 As a consequence, [map functions](/docs/Cloudant?topic=cloudant-views-mapreduce#a-simple-view) might be more efficient.
 For web and mobile applications, consider whether any computations that are done in a show function would be better placed in the application tier.
 {: note}